-I also included some practical tips for each of Namibia’s must see destinations, so that you can make the most of your trip.
+To make your trip planning easier, I also included some practical tips for each of Namibia’s must-visit destinations.
+That way you can make the most of your trip.
+Find out!

-Located just a few miles from the Fish River Canyon, the Canyon Roadhouse is an attraction in itself.
-The place has the most incredible collection of old cars.
-A definite must for any family visiting Namibia with kids.
+Located just a few miles from the Fish River Canyon (see further below), the Canyon Roadhouse is an attraction in itself.
+It’s a hotel and a restaurant with the most incredible collection of old cars.
+A definite must for any family visiting Namibia with kids!

 There is not much to see at the Tropic of Capricorn, except for the sign.
 But it’ not every day you cross the southernmost latitude where the sun can be directly overhead.

-Tip: Early morning offers the best light for photography.
+TIP: Early morning offers the best light for photography.
 You can also obtain a photo permit and get access from sunrise to sunset (non-commercial photography only).
-Check the official website of Kolmanskop for more information.

 Twyfelfontein is the largest site of ancient Bushman rock engravings in Africa.
 It’s also a UNESCO World Heritage Site, and another must-see place in Namibia.